mellemahp/example-containerize-bazel-vertx-app/README.md

 - Creates a docker container for deployment
 - Uses Smithy to define the API
 - Provides a number of default handlers
-- Automatically builds in API validation handlers using the Rest
+- Automatically builds in API validation handlers using the OpenApi router from Vertx